 - Avoidant behaviors include avoiding social situations, deflecting praise, and abstaining from making new friends.

-- These individuals also have difficulty communicating with others, are preoccupied with being or feeling criticized, and view themselves as lesser than.
+- Those with AVPD have difficulty communicating with others, are preoccupied with being or feeling criticized, and view themselves as less than others.

-- While it is still unclear what exactly causes APD, the majority of experts agree that biological, social, and psychological factors all play a role.
+- While there isn’t one clear cause of APD, the majority of experts agree that genetic, environmental, and psychological factors all play a role.